s-prechtl/PomeloNote/README.md

 # 🚀 Getting started with PomeloNote
+### **THIS REPOSITORY HAS DEPENDENCIES WITH SECURITY VULNERABILITIES.
+YOU MIGHT WANT TO UPDATE PACKAGES BEFORE USE.**
 ## Setup
 - run `npm i`
 - get the .env file and save it to the root directory of the project